amankrsingh1812/OS-LAB/OS Lab 2/OS Lab 2 Report.md

 Refer the patch files in [Patch/PartA/](./Patch/PartA/)

 For creating the system calls, we needed to change these files:-
-* `user.h - ` The function prototypes of our system calls (for user-space) were added in this file
+* `user.h `- The function prototypes of our system calls (for user-space) were added in this file
-* `defs.h - ` The function prototypes of our system calls (for kernel-space) were added in this file
+* `defs.h `- The function prototypes of our system calls (for kernel-space) were added in this file
-* `syscall.h - ` The mapping from system call names to system call numbers were added in this file
+* `syscall.h `- The mapping from system call names to system call numbers were added in this file
-* `syscall.c - ` The mapping from system call numbers to system call functions were added in this file
+* `syscall.c `- The mapping from system call numbers to system call functions were added in this file
-* `usys.S - ` The system call names were added in this file
+* `usys.S `- The system call names were added in this file
-* `sysproc.c - ` The definition of system calls were added in this file and the file `processInfo.h` was included
+* `sysproc.c `- The definition of system calls were added in this file and the file `processInfo.h` was included
-* `proc.c - ` Since the struct `ptable` and other utility functions for process management were in this file, the main code for system calls was added in this file
+* `proc.c `- Since the struct `ptable` and other utility functions for process management were in this file, the main code for system calls was added in this file
-* `proc.h - ` 2 extra fields were added in the struct `proc` to keep store the number of context switches and burst time of the process
+* `proc.h `- 2 extra fields were added in the struct `proc` to keep store the number of context switches and burst time of the process

 ### Syscall getNumProc
 The main code for this syscall can be found in the file `proc.c`.
-We have looped through all the slots of the `proc` array of the `ptable` and incremented the counter when we found a proc slot with a state other than UNUSED.
+We have looped through all the slots of the `ptable's proc array` of the  and incremented the counter when we found a proc slot with a state other than UNUSED.
+Before iterating through the `proc` array we acquired the lock and released it after it.
+This is done to ensure that another process doesn't modify the ptable while we are iterating through it.
 ```C
 // proc.c
 int                                         // line 540